Moving to ZFS from Btrfs

 This worked.
 (Although, I should have mounted read only.)
 This is also a prime example of why I’m moving away from Btrfs.
 How is this behavior an acceptable way to communicate to the administrator that Btrfs is refusing to mount a degraded array?
 ZFS would have told me just that and how to override that safety feature in its messaging.

-With that solved, I moved on to making a fresh zpool on sdb
+With that solved, I moved on to making a fresh zpool on sdb, my new drive.

 # zpool create -f ordinary \